fff-rs/juice/coaster-nn/README.md

 Run NN operations on servers, desktops or mobiles, GPUs, FPGAs or CPUS, without carrying about OpenCL or CUDA support on the machine.

-coaster-NN was started as collenchyma-NN at [Autumn][autumn] to support the Machine Intelligence Framework [Leaf][leaf] with backend-agnostic, state-of-the-art performance.
+coaster-NN was started as collenchyma-NN at now defunct Autumnai to support the Machine Intelligence Framework [Leaf][leaf] with backend-agnostic, state-of-the-art performance.

 Today it powers [Juice][juice].